daxio/k8s-lemp/README.md

   ```

 ## Acknowledgements
-This project was inspired by the official Kubernetes [Wordpress + MySQL sample](https://github.com/kubernetes/kubernetes/tree/master/examples/mysql-wordpress-pd/ "Persistent Installation of MySQL and WordPress on Kubernetes") and builds on it with the various other official Docker images and Kubernetes applications mentioned previously.
+This project was inspired by the official Kubernetes [WordPress + MySQL sample](https://github.com/kubernetes/kubernetes/tree/master/examples/mysql-wordpress-pd/ "Persistent Installation of MySQL and WordPress on Kubernetes") and builds on it with the various other official Docker images and Kubernetes applications mentioned previously.